Home Page Spelling Clues Word Families More Families Word Fun More Rules Weird Words Grammar

 The same rule works with a large group of words having more than one syllable IF those words end in a single vowel followed by a single consonant AND if the final syllable is the accented, or stressed, syllable.
 Examples: commit, equip, confer, excel.
 Words that do NOT fit this rule are: happen, benefit, retreat - the first two do not fit because they are not stressed on the last syllable, and retreat does not because there are TWO vowels before the final consonant.

-WORD + ER + ING
+WORD + ER or +ED + ING

 begin beginner beginning